• Skip to primary navigation

 Yes, you can make banana cake but this usually only needs a couple of bananas.
 And yes, you can freeze bananas, but mine never see the light of day once they’ve ventured into the freezer!

-So Banana Pudding has become my go-to recipe when it comes to salvaging lots of overripe bananas.
+So Banana Pudding has become my go-to recipe for salvaging lots of overripe bananas.

-It won’t win any beauty contests but it’s gooey in the middle, crispy around the edge and is delicious with a scoop of vanilla ice cream – true comfort food.
+It won’t win any beauty contests, but it’s gooey in the middle, crispy around the edge, and delicious with a scoop of vanilla ice cream—true comfort food.

 Even better Banana Pudding is quick and simple to make and will happily stay in a warm oven until you’re ready to serve it.
 My family love this pudding and polishes it off with gusto.

-It’s great to see fruit which looked fit for the compost heap make such a delicious pud – a win-win situation for your purse and your tummy!
+It’s great to see the fruit that looked fit for the compost heap make such a delicious pudding—a win-win situation for your purse and your tummy!

 More Banana Recipes